 “Anyone who sees his brother sinning, if the sin is not deadly, should petition God, and thus life will be given to the sinner.” —1 John 5:16

 Many have not had Christmas because they have not repented of sin in their lives.
-We should petition the Lord for sinners and life will be given to them.
-Through the Lord's forgiveness, they will be given Christmas just before the season ends.
-The devil grinch thought he had robbed them of Christmas.
+We should petition the Lord for sinners and life will be given to them (1 Jn 5:16).
+Through the Lord’s forgiveness, they will be given Christmas just before the season ends.
+The devil thought he had robbed them of Christmas.
 However, by prayer, we rob the robber and give many people another opportunity for Christmas.

-On this second last day of the Christmas season, go to Confession and invite others to join you.
-For so many, Confession is the key to Christmas.
+On this third last day of the Christmas season, go to Confession and invite others to join you.
+For so many, the Sacrament of Reconciliation is the key to Christmas.
 Many people are spiritually still in Advent.
-They need to obey John the Baptizer's call and be baptized in repentance (Lk 3:3).
+They need to obey St. John the Baptizer’s call to repent (Lk 3:3).
 We are called to be ministers of reconciliation, to encourage others to get the specks out of their eyes, after we have removed the planks from ours (Mt 7:5).
-The Lord has "entrusted the message of reconciliation to us.
+The Lord has “entrusted the message of reconciliation to us.
 This makes us ambassadors for Christ, God as it were appealing through us.
-We implore you, in Christ's name: be reconciled to God" (2 Cor 5:19-20).
+We implore you, in Christ’s name: be reconciled to God” (2 Cor 5:19-20).